 Questions about the course

-In AP European History, students investigate significant events, individuals, developments, and processes in four historical periods from approximately 1450 to the present.
-The course is structured around six themes, and students develop disciplinary practices and reasoning skills as they investigate similar events in different time periods.
+In AP European History, students investigate significant events, individuals, developments, and processes from approximately 1450 to the present.
+The course is structured around seven themes, and students develop disciplinary practices and reasoning skills as they investigate similar events in different time periods.

 AP European History corresponds to two semesters of a typical introductory college European history course.